 At some point in every freelancer’s career there comes a time when you’re going to write a freelance pitch for a client’s project.
 If the thought of being a salesman isn’t intimidating enough,this at least doubles after realizing how many other freelancers pitching and hoping for the project.
 All those different screaming freelancers saying, “Pick me!” makes it almost impossible to feel like your voice is getting through.
 Let’s get you that voice!

 In this article we’ll be going over the ins and outs of crafting a freelance pitch that I gained through my years in the industry to help let your voice stand out in a crowd.
-This includes:

 How I Used To Write a Freelance Pitch